avishek-ayon/cuisine-master/README.md

 * Use of basic concepts of react.
 * Use of routing.
 * Use of significant amount or react-bootstrap css framework.
-Main functionalities of this projuct are:
+Main functionalities of this project are:

 1. Display the educational courses offered.
 2. Display different components on routing.